JavaVista/stencil-web-component-demo/readme.md

 - Thanks to the [Orlando Code Camp](https://orlandocodecamp.com/) for the opportunity to present this project.
 - Thanks to Marvel for providing the API.
+- Thanks to Alpha Vantage for providing the API.